 Ruth Reynolds, Political Allyship, and the Battle for Puerto Rico's Independence

 How does a middle-class white woman from South Dakota end up becoming a political prisoner in 1950’s Puerto Rico convicted of trying to overthrow the colonial government?
-In her new book, RADICAL SOLIDARITY: Ruth Reynolds, Political Allyship, and the Battle for Puerto Rico’s Independence, professor Lisa G. Materson unravels the puzzle of how Ruth Reynolds, an American adherent of Gandhian nonviolence, became a close ally of Puerto Rican revolutionaries resisting US control of Puerto Rico.
-This unlikely story prompts us to consider what it means to believe in US democracy and to take personal responsibility for US government injustices and raises questions of how an outsider can provide true allyship and tie local battles to larger global themes of oppression.
+In her new book, Radical Solidarity: Ruth Reynolds, Political Allyship, and the Battle for Puerto Rico’s Independence (The University of North Carolina Press, 2024), Lisa G. Materson unravels the puzzle of how Ruth Reynolds, an American adherent of Gandhian nonviolence, became a close ally of Puerto Rican revolutionaries resisting U.S. control of Puerto Rico.
+This unlikely story prompts us to consider what it means to believe in U.S. democracy and to take personal responsibility for U.S. government injustices and raises questions of how an outsider can provide true allyship and tie local battles to larger global themes of oppression.

 Through “radical solidarity,” a form of support not premised on strategic agreement, Materson chronicles key moments in Reynolds’s transformation from an observer to a leader in the Puerto Rican independence movement.
 At each stage of her career, Reynolds refined her vision, homing in on techniques that bridged strategic differences.
 In Materson’s telling, readers meet fascinating anti-colonial voices who, despite their trailblazing methods, heroic activism and lasting importance, have been erased from the history books.